Skip to main content

 • If they’re a company: The company name, and the company registration and UTR numbers

-• If they’re a partnership: The name of the nominated partner, the partnership’s trading name, and UTR number
+• If they’re a partnership: The name of the nominated partner, and the partnership’s trading name and UTR number

 The rate at which you make CIS deductions from a subcontractor’s payment depends on whether or not they’re registered for CIS (which is why it’s so important to verify their status before starting work).
 There are three rates that contractors should use to make CIS deductions, which are then paid on to HMRC.

-CIS returns must be submitted by the 19th of every month, with the details of the previous tax month’s activities.
+You’ll need to send a CIS Return every month, showing which subcontractors carried out work for you in the previous tax month and including the details you collected to verify them.
 A tax month starts on the 6th of one month and ends on the 5th of the following month.

 For example

-If you make a CIS return for the tax month 6th April to 5th May, the deadline to submit it will be the 19th May.
+The deadline to send a CIS return for the tax month 6th April to 5th May is 19th May.

 Do I need to give subcontractors a CIS statement?